percona/community/content/blog/2021-11-08-the-errant-gtid.md

 `mysql_primary> set gtid_next='automatic';
 Query OK, 0 rows affected (0.00 sec)
 ```

-Now lets compare the GTID executed again from the replica and primary.
+We can compare the GTID executed again from the replica and primary.

 #### Primary:
 ```